Camping doesn’t always have to involve driving a far distance to pitch a tent.

 Many sites at Lake St. Peter are waterfront, and can accommodate large trailers.
 All sites are close to drinking water taps and vault toilets, while a centrally-located comfort station has washrooms, showers and laundry facilities.

-Lake St. Peter’s mixed forest is lovely in the fall, but the park also makes a great homebase for day-tripping to nearby Algonquin or Silent Lake.
-You can enjoy free for day-use at either park with your camping permit.
+Lake St. Peter’s mixed forest is lovely in the fall, but the park also makes a great homebase for day-tripping to nearby Silent Lake.
+You can enjoy free for day-use at this park with your camping permit.